ghoulmann/study-skills-curriculum/intermediate.rst

 * effectively use the learning tools of a learning management system, such as quizzes, forums and lessons [Moodle];
 * when appropriate, contribute to the development of a learning management system [Moodle];
+* when absent from class, access class material and homework from a learning management system [Moodle];
 * navigate and personalize an online portfolio [Mahara];
 * effectively scan and save files to a format compatible with text-to-speech applications [Kurzweil];
 * effectively use the graphic organizers and outlines of text-to-speech applications to discover, develop and organize ideas for drafting [Kurzweil]